-Furthermore, if the amounts indicated in the first paragraph above would be unduly high compared with the pay of the Detaining Power's armed forces or would, for any reason, seriously embarrass the Detaining Power, then, pending the conclusion of a special agreement with the Power on which the prisoners depend to vary the amounts indicated above, the Detaining Power:
+Furthermore, if the amounts indicated in the first paragraph above would be unduly high compared with the pay of the Detaining Power's armed forces or would, for any reason, seriously embarrass the Detaining Power, then, pending the conclusion of a special agreement with the Power on which the prisoners depend to vary the amounts indicated above the Detaining Powershall continue to credit the accounts of the prisoners with the amounts indicated in the first paragraph above;

-- (a) shall continue to credit the accounts of the prisoners with the amounts indicated in the first paragraph above; - (b) may temporarily limit the amount made available from these advances of pay to prisoners of war for their own use, to sums which are reasonable, but which, for Category I, shall never be inferior to the amount that the Detaining Power gives to the members of its own armed forces.
+may temporarily limit the amount made available from these advances of pay to prisoners of war for their own use, to sums which are reasonable, but which, for Category 1, shall never be inferior to the amount that the Detaining Power gives to the members of its own armed forces.

-The reasons for any limitation will be given without delay to the Protecting Power.
+The reasons for any limitations will be given without delay to the Protecting Power.